WillJHaggard/gulpflow/README.md

 	var coffee = require('gulp-coffee')

-I have set up a gulp.task to compile from an array of source files if needed.
+A gulp.task to compile from an array of source files if needed.

 ###gulpjs/gulp-concat